hjelev/minecraft-stats-page/README.md

 ## Installation

+1. Clone the repository
+2. Edit the `js/config.js` file
-Clone the repo and point your webserver to the folder
+3. Upload the files to your webserver